Every Tomb Raider game, ranked from worst to best

 There are games out there you didn’t know you needed to play.

 Lara Croft has been a gaming icon ever since she first graced our screens in the original Tomb Raider.
 Since then, the franchise has had its ups and downs, but it’s remained fairly consistent throughout.
-Offering pulse-pounding adventures, puzzle solving, or just a chance to hang out with your favorite adventuring archaeologist.
+Whether it’s offering pulse-pounding adventures, puzzle solving, or just a chance to hang out with your favorite adventuring archaeologist, the Tomb Raider series has produced countless gems.
 This article ranks every game from worst to best, so you can tackle Croft’s adventures from the lowest lows to the best they’ve ever been.

 Related: Every Tomb Raider game in release order